JayCesar/component_qr-code/README.md

 ## 📌 About
 <p>
-The challenge involves creating a responsive and accessible QR code generator webpage using HTML, CSS, and JavaScript.
-The project requires the use of a third-party library for generating the QR code and emphasizes the importance of responsive design and accessibility.
-As a new developer, this challenge provides me an opportunity to experiment with different technologies and techniques.
+The challenge involves creating a responsive and accessible QR code generator webpage using HTML and SS.
+The project emphasizes the importance of responsive design and accessibility.
+As a developer, this challenge provides me an opportunity to experiment with different technologies and techniques.
 </p>

 ## ⚙️ Techniques and technologies used